 But even before the war broke out, the adoption of Syrian children was not allowed.
 The U.S. Embassy in Damascus, which ceased operation in February 2012 due to violence, used to have a message stating: As a Shari’ah Law country, Syria does not recognize or provide for adoptions of Muslim children.
 In Shari’ah (Islamic) Law it is forbidden to adopt a child as the concept of adoption is understood in the United States.
 Per the U.S. Department of State, countries in which Shari’ah Law is observed vary in their allowance of adoptions by foreigners.
 In order for adoption to occur, prospective adoptive parents must appear before the Shari’ah court and obtain a written release.
 Written releases are very rarely, if ever, granted to prospective adoptive parents who are not Muslim.

 But there are other ways to get involved.
 USAID maintains an active list of organizations responding to the humanitarian needs of Syrians.
 Some, like Save the Children, even offer opportunities to sponsor a child.
 There may be local organizations through which you can make a difference as well.
 One such group is Hearts for Refugees, in San Diego, through which you can “adopt” a Syrian family who has made their way to the United States.
+There are stil many ways to help Syrian refugees.
 Want to learn more about the ongoing emergency humanitarian crisis in Syria?
 Visit the United Nations Refugee Agency UNHCR, for the most complete and up-to-date information.

 Jennifer S. Jones is a writer, performer, storyteller and arts educator.
 She holds an MFA (Playwriting) from NYU Tisch.
 She has written numerous plays including the internationally renowned, award-winning Appearance of Life.
 Her amazing transracial transcultural family was created through adoption from China and India.
 She is passionate about the adoption community and talks about the ins and outs, ups and downs, joys and “is this really us?!” whenever she can.
 She writes about her experiences at www.letterstojack.com.